 6. Copy of student’s most recent federal tax returns (if applicable)

-8. Copy of student’s passport (if applicable)
+8. Copy of student’s passport (see full application for details)

 The $700 Application Deposit is waived for PODF applicants.

 Putney, VT 05346